dunezhu/Project-5/README.md

 These files should be imported and executed in Google Colab.
-Use 'search.ipynb' to search URL lists.
-Use 'search_list.ipynb' to edit URL lists.
+Use 'search.ipynb' to search URL lists and 'search_list.ipynb' to edit URL lists.